-Grammarly was founded in 2009 by Ukrainian developers Alex Shevchenko, Max Lytvyn, and Dmytro Lider.
+Grammarly, headquartered in San Francisco, California, was founded in 2009 by Ukrainian developers Alex Shevchenko, Max Lytvyn, and Dmytro Lider.

-The idea originated when in 2004 Shevchenko went to study abroad in Toronto and found himself troubled finding out if his scientific work was not plagiarizing existing content.
+The idea originated when, in 2004, Shevchenko went to study abroad in Toronto and had trouble finding out if his scientific work was not plagiarizing existing content.

-During that same year, the founders decided to sell off their venture to Blackboard Inc., a US-based provider of educational technology, for an undisclosed amount.
+During that same year, the founders decided to sell off their venture to Blackboard Inc., a US-based provider of educational technology, for an undisclosed sum.

-Soon after their contractual obligations with Blackboard ended, both founders decided to move back from Washington (Blackboard’s headquarters) to Toronto – and started Grammarly soon after.
+Soon after their contractual obligations with Blackboard ended, both founders decided to move back from Washington (Blackboard’s headquarters) to Toronto – and started Grammarly not long after.